JellyChain1/dexcoin1docs/mintdexcoinpolicy.md

 4.1.
 Intellectual Property: All intellectual property rights, including trademarks, logos, and content associated with DEX Coin Factory, remain the exclusive property of DEX Coin Factory.

 4.2.
-Token Ownership: Minting DEX Coins does not confer any ownership rights or privileges beyond those explicitly outlined in accompanying documentation.
+Token Ownership: Minting DEX Coins does not confer any ownership rights or privileges beyond those explicitly outlined in the accompanying documentation.

 5. Compliance and Legalities